-Their names are Bria, Chloe, and Sophia.
-But we're working on that.
-Just ask them, and they'll tell you how much mom is harping on PUTTING THINGS AWAY WHERE THEY GO this month.
-I'm working on it, too.
-It's just so easy not to do it!
+Those reasons are my kids.
+But we’re working on that.
+Just ask them, and they’ll tell you how much mom is harping on PUTTING THINGS AWAY WHERE THEY GO this month.
+I’m working on it, too.
+It’s just so easy not to do it!

 But, in the long run, it’s easier if you do.